skyflowapi/skyflow-react-native/README.md

 import { SkyflowProvider, LogLevel, Env } from 'skyflow-react-native';
 const App = ()=>{
     const config = {
-        vaultID: "string",          //Id of the vault that the client should connect to
+        vaultID: 'string',          //Id of the vault that the client should connect to
-        vaultURL: "string",         //URL of the vault that the client should connect to
+        vaultURL: 'string',         //URL of the vault that the client should connect to
         getBearerToken: helperFunc,  //helper function that retrieves a Skyflow bearer token from your backend
         options: {
             logLevel: LogLevel.DEBUG, // optional, if not specified default is ERROR